 The council can order your employer to recover the amount direct from your wages or salary and pay it straight to the council.
 The amount will be a set proportion of your pay after certain other deductions (such as income tax and national insurance) - your employer may also deduct a further £1 towards his costs in making each deduction and sending it to the council.

-If you are receiving Income Support, Jobseekers Allowance, Employment Support Allowance or Pension Credit the council may be able to apply for deductions from that benefit.
+If you are receiving Income Support, Jobseekers Allowance, Employment Support Allowance, Pension Credit or Universal Credit, the council may be able to apply for deductions from that benefit.
 Deductions are made at the rate of 5% of the personal allowance for a single claimant aged not less than 25.
 Universal Credit deductions vary on an individual basis.

 The law relating to bailiffs changed on 6th April 2014.

 Stage 1 - Compliance.